 Professional exterior cleaning companies know what it takes to safely clean a variety of surfaces.
 They have all the tools, experience, and knowledge required to keep homes looking their best, but many homeowners are confused about what this process entails.
 They can read on to find out about soft washing, pressure washing, and which will be the best fit for each type of exterior cleaning project for help with deciding who to call.

 What Is Soft Washing?

 Soft washing uses eco-friendly cleaning solutions to remove dirt, mold, and grime from exterior surfaces with low-pressure spray systems.
 The cleaning solution loosens dirt and debris to make it easier to remove, which reduces the need for high-pressured sprays.
+When dealing with grease or oil that needs to be removed from the cleaning surface, hot water pressure washers are worth considering.
 Just make sure to work with a contractor that uses biodegradable cleaning products, as harsh chemical cleaners can damage some materials and kill nearby plants.

 Visit aplussoftwash.com to learn about one local company that is committed to using green technology to safely and effectively clean a wide variety of surfaces.

 Pressure washing uses highly pressurized water to remove dirt and debris to minimize the need for cleaning solutions.
 Some homeowners assume that it is healthier or safer for the ecosystem since it doesn’t require cleaning chemicals, but what they don’t realize is that it can be damaging to their homes.

 The high pressure can damage these materials and leave homeowners dealing with unnecessary repairs so you must be sure of pressure washing surface types.

 What Materials Can Be Pressure Washed?